adesam111/samueladeyanju/publications.md

 ![Samuel](images/presentation1.png)

 # In the News
-1. Interview on **InCommon Podcast**, 6 September, 2022: <a href="https://www.incommonpodcast.org/podcast/ijc7-sacred-groves-or-commons-with-a-difference-with-samuel-adeyanju/" target="_blank">Sacred Groves (Or Commons with A Difference)</a>.
-Listen on Apple Podcasts <a href="https://podcasts.apple.com/nz/podcast/ijc-7-sacred-groves-or-commons-with-a-difference/id1462181036?i=1000578560502=" target="_blank">here</a> and YouTube <a href="https://www.youtube.com/watch?v=CjfrIujwqzs&t=59s=" target="_blank">here</a>
+1. Interview on **InCommon Podcast**, 6 September 2022: <a href="https://www.incommonpodcast.org/podcast/ijc7-sacred-groves-or-commons-with-a-difference-with-samuel-adeyanju/" target="_blank">Sacred Groves (Or Commons with A Difference)</a>.
+Listen on Apple Podcasts <a href="https://podcasts.apple.com/nz/podcast/ijc-7-sacred-groves-or-commons-with-a-difference/id1462181036?i=1000578560502" target="_blank">here</a>
-2. Covered and quoted by **Landscape News**, 7 April, 2022: <a href="https://thinklandscape.globallandscapesforum.org/56714/how-sacred-groves-protect-deities-culture-and-biodiversity/" target="_blank">How sacred groves protect deities, culture and biodiversity</a>.
+2. Covered and quoted by **Landscape News**, 7 April 2022: <a href="https://thinklandscape.globallandscapesforum.org/56714/how-sacred-groves-protect-deities-culture-and-biodiversity/" target="_blank">How sacred groves protect deities, culture and biodiversity</a>.
-3. Profile feature and interview by **Forbes**, 25 December, 2021: <a href="https://www.forbes.com/sites/andrewwight/2021/12/25/this-nigerian-studies-how-to-save-sacred-forests-and-their-monkeys/?sh=6967be3839c7=" target="_blank">This Nigerian Studies How to Save Sacred Forests and Their Monkeys</a>.
+3. Profile feature and interview by **Forbes**, 25 December 2021: <a href="https://www.forbes.com/sites/andrewwight/2021/12/25/this-nigerian-studies-how-to-save-sacred-forests-and-their-monkeys/?sh=6967be3839c7=" target="_blank">This Nigerian Studies How to Save Sacred Forests and Their Monkeys</a>.

 # Work in Progress
-1. " Impact of Multistakeholder-Led Shea Value Chain Development on Women’s Capital Assets in Ghana’s Community Resource Management Areas (CREMAs).
+1. "Impact of Multistakeholder-Led Shea Value Chain Development on Women’s Capital Assets in Ghana’s Community Resource Management Areas (CREMAs)."
 Led by Samuel Adeyanju (PhD chapter).
 In preparation for submission to *Environmental Management*
+2. "Inclusive or Illusive?
+Gendered Realities in Community-Based Conservation Governance in Northern Ghana."
+Led by Cornelius Pienaah (Western University, CA).
+Submitted to *Local Environment*
-2. "Evaluating livelihood interventions in a CBNRM program: insights from Community Resource Management Areas (CREMAs) in northern Ghana.
+3. "Evaluating livelihood interventions in a CBNRM program: insights from Community Resource Management Areas (CREMAs) in northern Ghana."
 Led by Samuel Adeyanju (PhD chapter).
 Under review in *Current Research in Environmental Sustainability*.
-3. "A Vision for African-led Conservation Research.
-Led by Nomsa Nkomo and Dr. Timothy Kuiper.
+4. "A Vision for African-led Conservation Research."
+Led by Nomsa Nkomo (University of Cape Town, ZA) and Dr. Timothy Kuiper (Nelson Mandela University, ZA).
 Under review in *Nature*.
-4. "Integrated landscape approaches: A pathway towards just sustainable development?"
-Led by Dr. Miriam Ros-Tonen.
+5. "Integrated landscape approaches: A pathway towards just sustainable development?"
+Led by Dr. Miriam Ros-Tonen (University of Amsterdam, NL).
 Under review in *Progress in Development Studies*.

 <h4> For the latest and more complete set of publications, please see my <a href="https://scholar.google.com/citations?user=DJ1LbLUAAAAJ&hl=en&inst=17001591832933267808=" target="blank"> Google Scholar</a> </h4>